michalp0lak/Selgen/README.md

 Single image contains two trays of 10x8 holes.
 This is region of interest (ROI) for further analysis.

 The goal is to evaluate spatial and color pattern of plant in each cell.
 For experiment "green" pixels are valid.
-What is "green" can be defined by user in **global_variables.py** as a threshold for segmentation.
+What is "green" can be defined by user in **global_variables.py** as a thresholds for segmentation.

 Software suppose various image formats jpg, png, bmp, tiff, tif as an input data.